Master-X2000/3D-Animation/README.md

 # 3D ANIMATION
-**This is an animation which I created for fun not much interation due to the limitaion of using only CSS.**
+This is an animation which I created for fun.
+Although, there is not much interation due to the limitaion of using only CSS.

 ##Table Of Content
 - [Screenshot](#screenshot)